Manasa Saulo

-Manasa Saulo, (born 6 April 1989) is a Fiji professional Rugby union footballer.
-Saulo was selected to the Fijian National squad for the first time 2012 and has gone on to play in two Rugby World Cups.
-Saulo plays at Tighthead Prop currently for Major League Rugby side Rugby ATL having previously played for London Irish, RC Toulounnais and Timisoara Saracens.
+Manasa Saulo, (born 6 April 1989) is a Fijian professional rugby union football player.
+Saulo was selected to the Fijian national squad for the first time 2012 and has gone on to play in two Rugby World Cups.
+Saulo plays at tighthead prop currently for Major League Rugby side Rugby ATL having previously played for London Irish, RC Toulounnais and Timisoara Saracens.